net-zero-dri/net-zero-dri.github.io/resources.md

 permalink: /resources/
 ---

-This page points towards further pages where you can learn more about the project. <br>
+This page points towards further pages where you can learn more about the UKRI Net Zero Scoping Project.
 *Information on...*<br>

 * Project scope [here](/scope/)